pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

 1. cursor line 42
-2. pointer symbol M
+2. cursor symbol g
-3. cursor 1ª symbol K
+3. cursor last symbol M
-4. cursor begin line
+4. pointer begin line
-5. pointer next symbol
+5. cursor next symbol
-6. pointer next 1 symbol
+6. cursor next 42 symbol

 **Português**